 Executive Vice President

-Chris was appointed in 2011 by Ohio Governor John Kasich to serve on the Ohio Department of Transportation TRAC (Transportation Review & Advisory Council).
+Chris was appointed by Ohio Governor John Kasich to serve on the Ohio Department of Transportation’s, Transportation Review & Advisory Council (TRAC).
 Chris serves in Washington D.C. on The Washington Center Alumni Advisory Board and the U.S. Chamber of Commerce’s Transportation, Infrastructure and Logistics Committee.
-Locally, Chris volunteers as the Vice President of the Dayton Regional STEM School Board of Trustees.
+Locally, Chris volunteers as the Vice President of the Dayton Regional STEM School Board of Trustees and as a member of the 4C for Children Advisory Board.

-Chris is a member and certified lobbyist with the Ohio Lobbying Association and is a registered lobbyist with the State of Ohio.
 Chris earned his BA in Political Science from Wright State University and his Masters of Public Administration from Walden University.
-Additionally, Chris is a graduate of the U.S. Chamber of Commerce’s Institute for Organizational Management, a 2007 Leadership Dayton graduate and is a Certified Association Executive with the American Society of Association Executives.
+Additionally, Chris is a graduate of the U.S. Chamber of Commerce’s Institute for Organizational Management (IOM), a Certified Association Executive (CAE) through the American Society of Association Executives and a graduate of Leadership Dayton.
+Chris previously served on staff for the Ohio Speaker of the House and the United States Senate.

 Chris resides in Springboro with his wife Lori, and daughters Morgan and Tatum.